CalChamber in Court

-The CalChamber Legal Affairs Department, led by Erika Frank, executive vice president and general counsel, participates in major litigation affecting California employers and the economy.
+The CalChamber Legal Affairs Department participates in major litigation affecting California employers and the economy.
 The legal affairs unit files lawsuits and friend-of-the-court briefs on behalf of our members and key industries to emphasize the broad impact that court decisions may have on the California economy.

 Success in Presenting a Business Viewpoint

 Since entering its first case in 1982, the CalChamber’s legal affairs program has grown steadily.